ska-telescope/developer.skatelescope.org/src/development/software_package_release_procedure.rst

 .. code:: bash

- $ `helm repo add [REPONAME] https://nexus.engageska-portugal.pt/repository/helm-chart`
+ $ helm repo add [REPONAME] https://nexus.engageska-portugal.pt/repository/helm-chart

 where [REPONAME] is a name you choose to identify the repo on your local machine.
+In order to standardise, we would recommend you use ``skatelescope``.

 Search available charts in a repo
 '''''''''''''''''''''''''''''''''

-To browse through the repo to find the available charts, you can then say (if, for example, you decided to name the repo `ska-repo`), to see output similar to this:
+To browse through the repo to find the available charts, you can then say (if, for example, you decided to name the repo `skatelescope`), to see output similar to this:

 .. code:: bash

- $ helm search ska-repo
+ $ helm search skatelescope
- NAME                  	CHART VERSION	APP VERSION	DESCRIPTION ska-repo/sdp-prototype	0.2.1        	1.0        	helm chart to deploy the SDP Prototype on Kuber... ska-repo/test-app     	0.1.0        	1.0        	A Helm chart for Kubernetes ska-repo/webjive      	0.1.0        	1.0        	A Helm chart for deploying the WebJive on Kuber...
+ NAME                  	CHART VERSION	APP VERSION	DESCRIPTION skatelescope/sdp-prototype	0.2.1        	1.0        	helm chart to deploy the SDP Prototype on Kuber... skatelescope/test-app     	0.1.0        	1.0        	A Helm chart for Kubernetes skatelescope/webjive      	0.1.0        	1.0        	A Helm chart for deploying the WebJive on Kuber...

-To install the test-app, you call **helm install the-app-i-want-to-test ska-repo/test-app** to install it in the default namespace.
+To install the test-app, you call **helm install the-app-i-want-to-test skatelescope/test-app** to install it in the default namespace.
 Test this with **kubectl get pods -n default**.

 Update the repo
 '''''''''''''''